wri/comms-dev-documentation/vendor-requirements/research.wri.org.md

 Page layout and design: use Layout Builder, Views and theme template files to control page layout.
 This site will be used for additional content in the future and needs to be built in as straightforward and manageable way as possible.

 Content type: a new content type named “publications”.
 WRI will provide information on fields, field names and other requirements.
+Ensure comments are disabled.

+File Organization: set sites files (for content) to upload to a subfolder (i.e. /agriculture for a report on agriculture)

 Theme control: WRI will provide an “empty” Drupal 8 instance with the following functionality: